EGC-PadelHub/padel-hub/README.md

 - **feature/*** - New features (deleted after merge)
 - **document/*** - Documentation updates (deleted after merge)

+## ⚠️ Production Limitations and Known Issues

+### Database Reset in Production

+**Issue:** Datasets uploaded by users may become inaccessible or appear empty after database resets in production.

+**Root Causes:**
+- **Render.com Free Tier:** The application uses Render.com's free hosting tier, which includes automatic database resets that can occur during maintenance windows or when resources are freed
+- **Fakenodo Integration:** PadelHub integrates with Fakenodo (a mock Zenodo API) for development and testing purposes.
+In production, this can cause data inconsistency if the integration isn't properly isolated

+**Impact:**
+- Historical datasets uploaded by users may show as empty after a database reset
+- Users won't be able to download previously uploaded CSV files
+- No loss of uploaded files themselves, but metadata and database records are affected

+**Recommended Solutions for Production Deployment:**
+1. Upgrade to a paid Render.com tier with persistent database storage
+2. Use a managed database service (e.g., AWS RDS, Azure Database for MySQL)
+3. Implement database backup and restore procedures
+4. Replace Fakenodo with a real Zenodo API integration for production environments
+5. Implement a data persistence strategy with regular backups

+**Current Development Status:**
+This is a university project developed as part of a software engineering course.
+For production use beyond educational purposes, these infrastructure issues should be addressed with proper database management and persistent storage solutions.

 ## 📄 License

 This project is developed by DiversoLab / EGC-PadelHub.